pchen46/peitingchen_pre/README.md

           output: 'results'
     7. rename the colomns and save the 'results' to 'census_by_state.csv'.
     8. read 'by_state_cand.csv' and set it to 'y1'.
-    9. merge 'y1' and 'results' and get the final 'merge'
+    9. merge 'y1' and 'results' and get the final 'merge1'
     10. calculate columns in 'merge':
-        'income' : 'income' dividing 'total_pop';
+        'income' : 'income';
         '>c' :('Bachelor Degree'+'Graduate Degree')/'total_pop'
         'H/T_GO'='Hillary_conG_O'/'Trump_conG_O'
         'H/T_GS'='Hillary_conG_S'/'Trump_conG_S'